n1colasf/n1colasf/README.md

 ![fondo](/fondo.png)
-# Architect 👷‍♂️ and <i>(soon)</i> Programmer Analyst 👨‍💻
+# Architect 👷‍♂️ and IT Analyst 👨‍💻

 ### **`( Architecture / Design & Marketing / Software Development )`**

 <details open>
  <summary><h2>💬 About me:</h2></summary>
-Architect graduated in 2017 in Universidad ORT Uruguay, and currently finishing my Programmer Analyst degree. <br/>
+Graduated as an Architect in 2017 and as an IT Analyst in 2024 from Universidad ORT Uruguay. <br/>
 Passionate about architecture and fascinated by the possibilities of programming.
 Design, architecture and technology have always been areas of great interest to me.
-Willing and prepared to continue learning, allowing me to develop my professional activity with excellence..Can't wait to see what's next!<br/><br/>
+Willing and prepared to continue learning, allowing me to develop my professional activity with excellence.
+Excited to see what comes next!<br/><br/>
 If you think I can help you to achieve your idea to become a reality, don't hesitate to contact me!
 </details>
 <br>